enasequence/ena-experiment-checklist/README.md

 User use cases have been collated and some key user and maintenance technical requirements have been developed.
 In parallel to the technical development, there will need to be work to determine the first wave of experimental checklists.

 ## In Essence
-* The "everything" JSON template exists data/input/
+* The "everything" JSON template is taken from data/input/ExperimentChecklistIn.json
-* A script runs over this and generates specific JSON templates in data/output
+* A script runs over this and generates specific JSON templates in data/output for each experiment type
+* It also generates the JSON schema's from the same JSON template for each experiment type in data/schema/